Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Introduction

 \section{Introduction}

-In medical imaging, the availability of high-quality reference data (high-resolution and artifact-free images, expert annotations, fair representation of populations) is a major limiting factor, compared to other computer vision domains \cite{varoquaux2022machine}.
-This can be explained by the cost of data acquisition, the noise and artifacts inherent to medical images, as well as the time and expertise required to label dense three-dimensional images.
-This limitation has hampered the development of modality-agnostic tools and led to a web of highly specific models trained on small datasets, whose performance degrades greatly in the presence of slight domain shifts \cite{jog2018pulse,varoquaux2018cross, maleki2022generalizability}.
-The problem is so pervasive that many journals now require model to be tested on external test sets to quantify out-of-site generalizability \cite{bluemke2020assessing}.
-This behavior, specific to supervised training on small datasets -- peak on-domain performance with a rapid decay as data shifts away from the training domain -- has long hindered the adoption of learning-based methods by the academic and clinical community, who kept using supervised shallow models and unsupervised Bayesian approaches that reach moderate performances across the board \cite{schulz2020different,baldwin2022deep}.
+In medical imaging, the availability of high-quality reference data (high-resolution and artifact-free images, expert annotations, fair representation of populations) is a major limiting factor, compared to other computer vision domains~\cite{varoquaux2022machine}.
+This can be explained by the cost of data acquisition, noise and artifacts inherent to medical images, as well as the time and expertise required to label dense three-dimensional images.
+This limitation has hampered the development of modality-agnostic tools and led to a web of highly specific models trained on small datasets, whose performance degrades greatly in the presence of slight domain shifts~\cite{jog2018pulse,varoquaux2018cross, maleki2022generalizability}, making out-of-site generalizability one of the most difficult and pervasive problems in biomedical machine learning~\cite{bluemke2020assessing}.
+This behavior, specific to supervised training on small datasets -- peak on-domain performance with a rapid decay as data shifts away from the training domain -- has long hindered the adoption of learning-based methods by the academic and clinical community.
+In contrast, supervised shallow models and unsupervised Bayesian approaches reach moderate but consistent performances across the board~\cite{schulz2020different,baldwin2022deep}.